Names are given at birth by elders. Shakespeare (through Juliet) says that a rose will continue to smell sweet even if it is called by any other name.

 “I am learning astrology and believe knowing the power of my name according to my Vedic chart would be helpful in aligning with my Soul.”

 Medical professional, Canada

 “Feel it (the idea of having a spiritual / Yoga name) resonates with me, I teach yoga and want to continue to enrich my practice.”

 “(My name) has NEVER felt like my name since childhood…. saying my name when asked always sounds like a lie, sounds foreign…. long for it like coming home .. could you help?”

 Creative writer, USA

 “I feel that my current name no longer fully serves the purpose of describing who I am.
 I have many friends who have suggested I simple choose my own name, but I haven’t found one that I feel fits.”

-Readers interested in finding out the ‘Swara’ and suggested spiritual / Yogic names may fill-out and submit the following form.
-Only few requests will be taken up based upon the information submitted.
+Readers interested in finding out the ‘Swara’ and suggested spiritual / Yogic names may fill-out and submit the form available here.

 The Finishing School of Yoga